 - Why traditional location APIs fall short for agent-native and audit-heavy workflows

-- What a location receipt actually is, and what it doesn't claim to be
+- What a location record actually is, and what it doesn't claim to be

 - How the behind the trust boundary signing path works, and why offline verification matters

-- How agents and regulated workflows can use location receipts in production
+- How agents and regulated workflows can use location records in production

 The gap in today's location APIs